CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 This section contains affiliate links, meaning I get a commission for every purchase made through them.

 Recently, I was invited to a promo campaign and received a [JSAUX FlipGo](https://www.jsaux.com/products/flipgo-portable-dual-monitor?sca_ref=6671512.IBblIIjr8x){:target="_blank" rel="nofollow"}, a portable dual-screen monitor.
-Before, I only had a single monitor, so only now I realized how strange the monitor selection dialog in GTA San Andreas is.
-Since I was now "affected" by it, I fixed several annoyances present in that dialog, and enhanced it with some QoL improvements.
+Before I only had a single monitor, so only now I realized how strange the monitor selection dialog in GTA San Andreas is.
+Since I was now "affected" by it, I fixed several annoyances present in that dialog and enhanced it with some QoL improvements.

 <figure class="media-container small">
 {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/res-dialog-old.png" caption="The stock dialog looks a bit sad and lists the GPU names, which can be confusing." %}
-{% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/res-dialog-new.png" caption="With SilentPatch, the dialog looks modern, uses user friendly monitor names, and can be skipped."%}
+{% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/res-dialog-new.png" caption="With SilentPatch, the dialog looks modern, uses user-friendly monitor names, and can be skipped."%}
 </figure>

 * Remade the dialog with modern Common Controls, so it looks native, instead of being limited to Win9x style controls.
-* Made the dialog user friendly monitor names (on Windows 7 and newer) instead of the DirectX 9 adapter names, which for most people just duplicated the GPU names.
+* Made the dialog user-friendly monitor names (on Windows 7 and newer) instead of the DirectX 9 adapter names, which for most people just duplicated the GPU names.
-  In my case, I had three `NVIDIA GeForce GTX 1070` entries, while now they are named after the screens.
+  In my case, I had three `NVIDIA GeForce GTX 1070` entries, and now they are named after the screens.
 * The dialog ignored the X control and the <kbd>Esc</kbd> button, now it closes on those properly.
 * The dialog now gets keyboard focus on creation.
 * The taskbar icon now shows reliably, and the title bar displays a small icon.